Isaiah Shembe

 Isaiah Mloyiswa Mdliwamafa Shembe (c.
-1865 – 2 May 1935), was the founder of the Ibandla lamaNazaretha, South Africa, which was the largest African-initiated church in Africa during his lifetime.
+1865 – 2 May 1935), was a prophet and the founder of the Ibandla lamaNazaretha, South Africa, which was the largest African-initiated churches in Africa during his lifetime.
 Shembe started his religious career as an itinerant evangelist and faith healer in 1910.
 Within ten years, he had built up a large following in Natal with dozens of congregations across the province.
+The chronology remains one of the biggest churches to date, and there is a rapid emergence of organized congregations and seminary events (held within Shembe temples) across the nine provinces of South Africa.

 Birth and early life

 He was born in 1865, at Ntabamhlophe (Estcourt Area), in the Drakensberg region of Natal.
-He had pure Zulu descent.
+He had Zulu and Hlubi descent.
 His father, Mayekisa, relocated them to Ntabazwe before his adolescence.
 His mother Sitheya, the daughter of Malindi Hadebe, was born at Mtimkulu.